It is early November and, thanks to the exceptionally warm October in France, the colours have been slow to change this autumn.

 Or for a more active stay amongst the vineyards, hire bikes and cycle along the infinite tracks and trails that criss-cross the vines.
 Top tip – don’t forget your camera and make sure your camera batteries are fully charged!

-If budget is a consideration for your stay in Burgundy, head to the Dijon area and this great value, welcoming B&B near the vineyards of Nuits-Saint-Georges and Clos de Vougeot.
+For a great value stay in Burgundy, head to the Dijon area and this welcoming B&B near the vineyards of Nuits-Saint-Georges and Clos de Vougeot.

 The Loire Valley